Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 28

 * At this point, you should have all of your Quality Sprinklers set up with Parsnip Seeds planted (as a "linger" crop).
-If this is already set up, then you should spend the entire day in the Skull Cavern.
+You should also have bought as many Starfruit seeds as possible.
   * Do not use Deluxe Speed-Gro on the Parsnip Seeds, as it will not carry over to Summer 1.
+* If this is already set up, then you should spend the entire day in the Skull Cavern.

 ### Summer 1

 * Plant all of the Deluxe Speed-Gro + Starfruit Seeds.
+* Craft + place [Tappers](https://stardewvalleywiki.com/Tapper) on the Oak trees scattered around your farm that you did not cut down.
+* Continue to plant acorns in a corner of the farm to build up an Oak tree forest.
+  * Eventually, you will use [Tree Fertilzier](https://stardewvalleywiki.com/Tree_Fertilizer) on them.
+* If time is left, look around the map for summer foragables.

 ### Summer 2 and Beyond

-* Do more Skull Cavern runs
+* Do more Skull Cavern runs.
+We need to build up as much money as possible for the second batch of Deluxe Speed-Gro + Starfruit Seeds.
+* Additionally, we are going to need as much [Oak Resin](https://stardewvalleywiki.com/Oak_Resin) as possible for [Kegs](https://stardewvalleywiki.com/Keg).
+[Tree Fertilzier](https://stardewvalleywiki.com/Tree_Fertilizer) is extremely handy for growing our Oak tree forest very quickly, but we need level 7 foraging to craft it.
+The best way to level up foraging skill without actually wasting much in-game time is to craft and harvest [Summer Seeds](https://stardewvalleywiki.com/Summer_Seeds) (as opposed to chopping down trees or walking the relatively long distance to the [Secret Woods](https://stardewvalleywiki.com/Secret_Woods) to chop down stumps).
+* Thus, on non-Skull Cavern days, look around the map for summer foragables so that you can craft at least 10-20 [Summer Seeds](https://stardewvalleywiki.com/Summer_Seeds).
+When the Summer Seeds are harvested, re-craft and re-plant as many Summer Seeds as possible (until you get to level 7 foraging).
+* Additionally, on non-Skull Cavern days, you should also chop down the 5 stumps in the [Secret Woods](https://stardewvalleywiki.com/Secret_Woods) to get both foraging XP and [Hardwood](https://stardewvalleywiki.com/Hardwood).
+(You will need 100 Hardwood for the [Stable](https://stardewvalleywiki.com/Stable).)
+* As soon as you have 100 Hardwood, you should purchase the Stable from Robin, which will make you waste less time on subsequent Secret Woods runs.

 <br />